mjstraughan/CubingHistory/docs/3x3/3x3ComputerAlgorithms.md

 An alternative method is to use a complete lookup table storing every state.
 While this would be very fast once the table was built, storing the solutions for all 43 quintillion possible states in memory is practically impossible.

 Hence, another technique must be used.
-Since we lack the time to compute everything on the fly and the capacity to store a full index of states and corresponding solutions, we must seek a middle ground.
+Since we lack the time to compute everything on the fly and the capacity to store a full index of states with corresponding solutions, we must seek a middle ground.

 <TwistyPlayer
   alg="x2 D2 U2 L2 B2 L2"